Cudham and Christmas

 Farm is on right – this is open to visitors every day

 from 10am or earlier.
-At corner of farm, bear
+At corner of farm turn right

-hedge into another field and cross diagonally to
+through hedge into another field and again follow two

-diagonally opposite corner.
-Down House can be seen
+sides to opposite corner.
+Down House can be seen on

 At far corner of field, go through gate and follow